biowink/back-up-contentful/README.md

 Much of the backup code in this function was based on (or uses) the [contentful-backup repo](https://github.com/iiroj/contentful-backup).

+The function is configured to run every hour between 08:00-20:00 on weekdays (Monday-Friday).
+This ensures that backups are running during the times that Contentful data is most likely to be changed.

 ## Prerequisites

 ### Environment variables